 Art leads to culture—and some stunning architecture—at Seattle Public Library, with its Lego-yellow staircase, primal red room, and peekaboo view onto the city.
 The library is so cool, your teen may stop and shoot a video to share with friends.

 From here it’s an easy jaunt to Pike Place Market for lunch, its own kind of adventure for a teen who hasn’t experienced much in exotic eats.
 Watch with delight as they choose from foods they’ve never heard of, perhaps landing on a hot, doughy treat from Russian bakery Piroshky Piroshky.

-From the market, amble to Seattle Center and the always-colorful EMP Museum.
-In the words of a teen, EMP totally rocks.
+From the market, amble to Seattle Center and the always-colorful Museum of Pop Culture.
+In the words of a teen, it totally rocks.
 While the Nirvana exhibits may fascinate adults, kids tend to gravitate to the Fantasy: Worlds of Myth and Magic exhibit, where visitors can dive into the realms of Hogwarts, Middle-Earth, and beyond.
 Teens also tend to love the Sound Lab, where they play songs on keyboards, attempt chords on the electric guitars, and bang on the drums.
 Eventually, they may drag you into one of the soundproof recording rooms to lay down your own riffs.

 Nearby, in South Lake Union, the Museum of History & Industry is home to a wealth of exhibits about the history of innovation in Seattle.
 Teens can explore the Bezos Center, where they can see Seattle-made inventions on the patent tree.